 Predominately a summer resort in the heart of the province’s cottage country, Deerhurst is all about family outdoor activities like hiking, tennis, water sports, and swimming.
 But in the winter skiing, skating and dog sledding dominate the fun, at a reduced rate.
 Best of all – family includes dogs.
 Bring up to two per room, any size.

 That’s one year down.
 Hopefully, there’s a lot more dog fun to come.
 I can’t wait to find out what makes the list next year.
 If you have any ideas, please let me know.

-Know any dog-friendly places to recommend?
+What dog-friendly places do you recommend?